Aaron Kearney: Early years

-Early Career (1990–2005)
+Early career

 Kearney began his career as a cadet journalist for Fairfax Media in 1990 and was the Chief Writer and co- Editor of the Hunter Valley Weekend newspaper before joining Prime Television's fledgling Hunter news service in 1993, working as a police a political reporter before becoming the Sports presenter.

-An all around sports-lover, Kearney has had the opportunity to cover a range of sports across Australian media.
-In the year 2000, Kearney was the chief reporter for Prime's Olympic Team at the Sydney Olympics, and sports presenter and sports editor for Prime Television from 1994 to 2001.
+Kearney has had the opportunity to cover a range of sports across Australian media.
+In 2000, Kearney was the chief reporter for Prime's Olympic Team at the Sydney Olympics, and sports presenter and sports editor for Prime Television from 1994 to 2001.

 He was also master of ceremonies for the arrival of the Olympic Torch in the Hunter in front of an estimated crowd of 50,000.

 He has previously presented and produced Pirate TV, a television show about the now-defunct Hunter Pirates basketball club, and provided radio commentary for National Basketball League games.

 Kearney hosted a popular sports/talk drive time program on 2HD from 2001 to 2003, and was a sports correspondent for Austereo Stations KOFM and NXFM in the early 2000s.

 His works as a documentary producer and presenter include 'Inner Mongolia' – a one-hour documentary tracing a four-wheel drive expedition from the far south to the northernmost regions of Asia, 'Hunter Holidays' – a Getaway style program that was co-hosted with well-known Australian presenter Penny Cook, 'Knight Fever' – a one-hour documentary tracing the Newcastle Knights historic win in the 1997 Australian Rugby League Grand Final, and 'Cape Town to Cairo – The Ultimate African Safari.'

-The 'Cape Town to Cairo' Series consisted of four one-hour documentaries following a four-wheel drive expedition the length of Africa from the Cape of Good Hope to the Mediterranean Sea.
-The death-defying six weeks of filming risked Kearney and his teams' lives under extreme circumstances, dealing with everything from wildlife to rebel gangs of militia.